geoadmin/doc-tech/docs/iframe.md

    allow="geolocation">
 </iframe>

-you would create an iframe like this:
+You would pass the address to the `swisssearch` parameter in an iframe like this:

 ```html
 <iframe